How's your FICO Score?

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Not just for qualifying

-Before you can improve your FICO score, you must get your score and make certain that the credit reports from each agency are correct.
+To raise your FICO score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and inexpensive.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.